-Social networking and media sites: I understand that the School has a clear policy on "The use of social networking and media sites" and I support this.
+Social networking and media sites: I understand that the school has a clear policy on "The use of social networking and media sites" and I support this.

-I understand that the School takes any inappropriate behaviour seriously and will respond to observed or reported inappropriate or unsafe behaviour.
+I understand that the school takes any inappropriate behaviour seriously and will respond to observed or reported inappropriate or unsafe behaviour.

-I will support the School by promoting safe use of the Internet and digital technology at home.
-I will inform the School if I have any concerns.
+I will support the school by promoting safe use of the Internet and digital technology at home.
+I will inform the school if I have any concerns.

-daughter Mv name(s): son
+My daug ghte er / son nan ne(s): -

-Parent / guardian signature: Date:/
+Parent 1 guardian signature:

+Date: / /